AppWick-hub/Psi-Variant/README.md

 Interestingly, Psi-Variant detects ultra-rare LGD SNVs in any genes (or any gene-panel) having any functional consequences (e.g., LOFs/non-LoFs).

 All the scripts/input files/outputs related to the paper can be found on the "Paper_Related" directory.
-However, all the R, Python, bash scripts and dummy vcf data can be accessed on the "Psi-Variant" directory.
+However, all the R, Python, bash scripts and dummy vcf data can be accessed on the "Psi-Variant_Tool" directory.

 A brief tutorial (to implement Psi-Variant on a dummy WES dataset) will be described very soon on this page.